camptocamp/deploy/README.rst

 The deploy tool is created by Camptocamp with the sponsorship of `Swisstopo <http://geo.admin.ch/>`_.

-This tool is used do deploy a geospatial application and related data:
+This tool is used to deploy a geospatial application and related data:

 * The Application code with local build.
 * The Database.